-Safety analyses will be based on the Safety Population, defined as all enrolled patients receiving at least 1 dose of blinded study drug or fulvestrant.
+Safety analyses will be based on the Safety Population, as defined in Section 12.2.1.
 Patients will be grouped according to treatment received in Cycle 1.

 Pharmacodynamic and/or tailoring biomarker analyses will be based on the subset of patients from the above populations from whom a valid assay result (according to laboratory guideline) has been obtained.